rpc0/dehallucinator/README.md

 ## QA DataSet

-An evaluation file should have a CSV structure simliar to the below.
+An evaluation result file should have a CSV structure simliar to the below.

 *QA elements:*